Environmental Forensics

 Pollen Imaged by PLM

 Contaminants in the environment can have a biological, chemical or physical source.
 The source can be natural or industrial.
 For example, oil spills are a contaminant with an industrial source.
-Oil may spill from a tanker, off shore platform, pipes, drills or wells.
+Oil may spill from a tanker, offshore platform, pipes, drills or wells.
 They can also occur on land.
-Oil spills have long- term disastrous effects on wild life and vegetation.
+Oil spills have long- term disastrous effects on wildlife and vegetation.
 They also have an economic and health impact on people by hurting tourism, food sources, and air quality.
 On the other hand, toxins from algal blooms have a natural source.
 These toxins can be found in lakes where animals and human cans be exposed to them through activities like drinking or swimming.

 Metals and minerals can also be a natural contamination if they result from weathering of rocks, volcanic eruptions or naturally occurring fires.
 However, if the source is a manufacturing plant or mining, they are considered industrial contaminants.